Christmas Gift Wrap Alternatives

 Patterned boxes or tins don’t need wrapping as well.
 Here, I simply added ribbon and adorned it with a matching gold pick, instead of a bow.

-One of my newsletter readers, Liz from London, Ontario, suggests wrapping very large items, like the ones we buy for our kids, in unlined coloured plastic tablecloths, using it the same way you would wrapping paper.
-I would also suggest that one large tablecloth could be used to wrap several smaller gifts.
+One of my newsletter readers, Liz from London, Ontario, suggests wrapping very large items, like the ones we buy for our kids, in unlined coloured plastic tablecloths.
+You use it the same way you would wrapping paper.
+One large tablecloth could be used to wrap several smaller gifts.
 Wipe clean gift wrap – neat!

 Liz has made numerous fabric gift bags in many colours and prints.
 She writes: “a person could find some cute Christmas placemats or towels, sew the three sides, pop the gift in and tie with ribbon or a tassel.”

 I took her advice, here using a Christmas fingertip towel and Christmas green and red cloth napkins to hide surprises.
-We added a Christmas sticker to the plain green bag and Christmas pins help to decorate the other two bags and make a little extra gift as well.
+I added a Christmas sticker to the plain green bag.
+Inexpensive Christmas lapel pins help to decorate the other two bags and make extra little gifts, as well.
 We applied a self-adhesive gift tag directly onto the wide ribbon of the smaller bag.

-Along with the above suggestions, you could also use bandannas to make into reusable gift bags or use as gift-wrap.
+Along with the above suggestions, you could also use bandannas to make into reusable gift bags or gift-wrap.
 It’s an economical and eco-friendly idea that you can use all year long.

 If you enjoyed this article, you’ll love my Dollar Store Style newsletter.
 Sign up today and get a new article, quick tips, my favourite finds and much more every month.